How Does Living Liver Donation Work? 6 Things to Know

 Living donations save time: Living donation is intended to help a sick patient avoid the wait time for a deceased donor.
 That can mean an individual receives lifesaving intervention before his or her condition (typically end-stage liver failure, liver cancer or other rare and metabolic diseases) worsens.
 Notes Sonnenday: “Seeing someone they love waste away is often the motivating factor.
 It allows them to ‘jump the line’ and turn things around.”

-It remains rare: Living liver donation was first attempted in children in the late 1980s.
+Live liver donations remain rare: Living liver donation was first attempted in children in the late 1980s.
 Adult transplants initially took place a decade later, Sonnenday says.
 Today, they account for only about 5 percent of total liver transplants.
 That’s partially because the surgery can frighten or disqualify some donors — and there are limited surgeons and centers with robust expertise.
 The latter is changing, as shown by the Michigan Medicine/Columbia partnership.

 Risks affect both parties: Studies have shown that “long-term outcomes are as good or better” for living-donor recipients, Sonnenday says.
 But unique challenges remain.
 Because it’s only part of a liver, the implantation process for the recipient is more complicated.
 There also are risks to the donor, such as bleeding and the need for blood transfusion.
 The mortality rate for the donor, Sonnenday says, is between 1 out of 200 to 300 — a relatively rare outcome, but a figure considered unacceptable for a nonessential operation.